wikimedia/wikipediapreview-wordpress/readme.txt

 * Can be set up using the same process you use to add hyperlinks to your articles or using the Gutenberg editor custom tool.
 * Handles any link to a Wikipedia article regardless of language, lead image presence or length.
+* Site owners can choose a specific section of an article as a preview, not limited to just the lead section.
+* Supports dark mode option for improved readability.
 * Works for Right-to-Left (RTL) and Left-To-Right (LTR) languages.
 * Offers access to a built-in gallery to dive into article images.
 * Can be disabled for any page using the post metadata sidebar.